near/pagoda-console/backend/README.md

 npx prisma migrate dev
 ```

-Wipe the contents of the database
+Wipe the contents of the database (as needed)

 ```
 npx prisma migrate reset